-Although Y. Guo.
-L. Zhang provided a large dataset of the celebrities in their paper "MS-Celeb-1M: Challenge of Recognizing One Million Celebrities in the Real World" [1], I decided to not use this dataset for this project.
-The reason is 1) The number of training data for each celebrity is too small (only ~30 images per person), and this would be hard to achieve good accuracy of the algorithm.
-2) The training images are of various sizes, which required a lot of cropping of the images if I want to have a training dataset of identical image size 2) The MS-Celeb-1M dataset is optimized for inputting one image and identify which celebrity it is from a long name list of celebrities (~1million celebrities), however, for this project, I decided to limit the scope of my research to write a CNN model that is able to classify only 6 different celebrities.
-The reason of reducing the scope is because I realized that my understanding of computer vision algorithm at this moment is not enough to handle a complex task of classifying 1 million celebrities, therefore, I decided to start with classification of 6 different celebrities for this project and expand the scope of this project in other classes about deep learning.
+Although Y Guo, L. Zhang provided a large dataset of the celebrities in their paper MS-Celeb-1M.
+Challenge of Recognizing One Million Celebrities in the Real Work?
+[1], I decided to not use this dataset for this project.
+The reason is 1) The number of training data for each celebrity is too small (only "-20 minages per person), and this would be hard to achieve good accuracy of the algorithm.
+2) The training mages are of various sizes, which required a lot of cropping of the images if I want to have a training dataset of identical image size 2) The MS-Celeb-1M dataset is optimized for imputing one image and identify which celebrity is is from a long name list of celebrities ("I-million celebrities), however, for this project, I decided to limit the scope of my research to write a CNN model that is able to dissillarly only all the project in the scope of my research to write a CNN model that is able to dissillarly only all the scope of the project in all the moment is not enough to handle a complex task of desisting 1 million celebrities, therefore, I decided to start with desistaktion of 6 different celebrities for this project and expand the scope of this project in other classes about deep learning.

-To collect the dataset necessary for model training, I used Google Image search to find the images of Emma Watson, Nicole Kidman, David Beckham, Michael Jordan, Michelle Obama, Barack Obama.
-The reason I choose these 6 celebrities for this project is because I want to test if my algorithm will be able to tell similar faces from each other.
-For example, based on my personal opinion, I find Emma Watson's face looks similar to Nicole Kidman's, while Michelle Obama's face looks similar to Barack Obama's.
+To collect the dataset necessary for model training, I used Google Image search to find the images of Emma Watson, Nicole Kofman, David Beckham, Michael Jordan, Michaele Obama, Barack Obama.
+The reason I choose these 6 celebrities for the project is because I war to test if my algorithm will be able to tell smillar laces from each other For example, based on my personal opinion.
+I find Emma Watson's face books smillar to Nicole Kidman's, while Michaell Chamels face looks similar to Barack Chamahs.
 Therefore, such similarity would add difficulty to achieve certain accuracy of classification, and this makes the project more challenging and interesting.
-Additionally, I intentionally have chosen 3 celebrities that has white skin color and 3 celebrities that has black skin color, so that I can compare the result within each group and between each group and see if the skin color will make if easier/hard for machine to classify accurately.
+Additionally, I intentionally have chosen 3 celebrities that has white skin color and 3 celebrities that has black skin color, so that I can compare the result within each group and between each group and see if the skin color will make if easier/hard for machine to

-Before setting up or training models, I cropped all images to size 200\200 pixels to align with the models' input requirements.
+Before setting up or training models, I cropped all images to size 200200 pixels to align with the models' input requirements.
 The data was divided in train, dev and test: 1947 for training, 486 for dev and 533 for test.